frelon/suse-elemental/docs/building-linux-image.md

 ```

 Note that:
-* EFI devices are included to the command.
+* EFI devices are included in the command.
 There is a code device for the EFI firmware and a local copy of the EFI variable store to persist any new EFI entry included during the installation.
 * The `disk.img` can be an empty disk image file created with the `qemu-img create` command.